melaniewalsh/melaniewalsh.org/_pages/about.md

 Before UW, I was a Postdoctoral Associate in Information Science at [Cornell University](https://infosci.cornell.edu/content/walsh), where I worked with [David Mimno](https://mimno.infosci.cornell.edu/).
 I received my PhD in English Literature from [Washington University in St. Louis](https://english.wustl.edu/).

-My research interests include data science, digital humanities/cultural analytics, literature, libraries, and social media---preferably all of the above combined.
-I investigate how data and computational methods shape contemporary culture — such as social media, the publishing industry, and public libraries — and how they can be used to understand culture in turn.
+My research interests include data science, digital humanities, literature, libraries, and social media.
+I investigate how data and computational methods shape contemporary culture, and how they can be used to understand culture in turn.
 You can download my full <a href = "assets/pdf/Walsh-CV-Current.pdf">CV<i class="fa-solid fa-file-pdf"></i></a> here.

 I am currently at work on a book project, [***When Postwar American Fiction Went Viral: Protest, Profit, and Popular Readers in the 21st Century***](/book), which follows the social media afterlives of American authors.